-Aftermath - Ruined downtown L.A. that is huge!
+Aftermath - A ruined downtown Los Angeles, which isn't too far from the truth.
 It's very 'hilly' when you're playing the map.
 It's best played when you're doing a capture the flag type of event.
 One of the features is that you can swerve in and out of buildings and end up behind enemy lines once in a while.

 Hijacked - Anyone who doesn't like this map needs to return their game or give it to a friend.
 This is an amazing map located on a yacht.
-Three levels to play on (upper, lower and mid).
+Three levels to play on (upper, mid and lower).
 Plenty of fun action that's fast and furious.
 It helps there is a hot tub to hide in.
 Definitely one of my favorites.